 David Hall, a family counselor who specializes in narrative therapy, spoke at Carson-Newman Friday, Feb.
 15.

-He highlighted some of the simple everyday differences the generations have experienced: he recalled calling friends’ houses as a teen.
+He highlighted some of the simple everyday differences the generations have lived: he recalled calling friends’ houses as a teen.
 It was no big deal if you had to leave a message.
 Now, he said, if he doesn’t get a text from his wife before she leaves work he worries and joked about convincing himself not to call the police to see if she’d been in a car wreck.

 And when you get used to control, life is pretty scary.
 David said, “I can’t make corn manifest.
 But I can get seeds, plant them, tend them, and do a lot to try to grow corn.”
 But disaster can happen.
 Raccoons might get the corn.
 (Especially if you happen to grow it in a garden in Knoxville).
 The lack of certainty for youth produces a lot of anxiety.
-And anxiety now represents the largest number of mental health diagnoses, replacing depression.
+And anxiety now represents the largest number of diagnoses, replacing depression.

 Anxiety is one of the major issues youth face that is exacerbated by technology.
 A poor relationship with time is another.
 Both of these set up what I consider a paradox: despite all the “connectivity,” people feel isolated and alone.